PD-06/Volistic/README.md

 Version: 1.2.1

-**Volistic** is an open-source Java project, bundling the programs made by PD`06 in IB Computer Science
+**Volistic** is an **open-source** Java project, bundling the programs made by PD\`06 in IB Computer Science into one container program.
+Thie project acts as a container for students development and learning progress tracker.
+Any student can create their own Java CLI program and include it on `Volistic.java`.
+The steps and procedures to do so are articulated on the '[CONTRIBUTING.md](https://github.com/PD-06/Volistic/blob/main/CONTRIBUTING.md)' file.

-Anyone is allowed to give feedback and even contributions, that would be much appreciated 💖

 ## Prerequisites